about FiX & FOGG

 We love that we make every jar of Fix & Fogg from start to finish in our factory in Wellington.
 From designing our labels to our carefully blended peanut butter, we’re completely hands-on throughout the entire process.
 We think our award-winning butters are so popular because people can taste the difference in a product that’s handmade by humans who care about quality.

-We’re really proud of the fact that our peanut butter has now won awards in both New Zealand and Australia - but even more so that people like you are out there supporting this journey that we're on and helping us grow as a business.
+We’re really proud of the fact that our peanut butter has now won awards in New Zealand, Australia and Singapore - but even more so that people like you are out there supporting this journey that we're on and helping us grow as a business.
 You’re our people.

 We wouldn’t be, couldn’t be doing this without you.